 Some of the most common myths about sexual violence are:

 Myth: Rape is most likely to be happen outside, after dark, and to be perpetrated by a stranger.

 Reality: Only around 10% of rapes are committed by strangers.

 Around 90% of rapes are committed by men known to the victim, and often by someone who the survivor has previously trusted or even loved.
 60% of victims are attacked inside a building and 31% inside their own home.
 Rapists are often friends, colleagues, clients, neighbours, family members, partners or exes of the victim.

-Myth: Women get raped because they get drunk and dress provocatively, or because they are attractive
+Myth: Victims are raped because they get drunk and dress provocatively, or because they are attractive

 Reality: People of all ages and appearances, and of all classes, cultures, abilities, genders, sexualities, races and religions, are raped.

 Rape is never the victims fault.
-Sex without consent is rape and the man has responsibility for ensuring that he only has sex with someone who is clear in her consent, regardless of how she is dressed, how she looks or how she behaves.
+Sex without consent is rape and the man has responsibility for ensuring that he only has sex with someone who is clear in their consent, regardless of how they are dressed, how they look or how they behave.

 In law, consent must be fully and freely given by someone with the capacity to do so.
 If a person is unconscious or incapacitated by alcohol or drugs, they are unable to give their consent to sex.
 Having sex with a person who is incapacitated through alcohol or drugs is therefore rape.
 No-one asks or deserves to be raped or sexually assaulted; 100% of the responsibility lies with the perpetrator.

 Myth: Women “play hard to get.”
 They may say no when they mean yes.